jerichoBob/astropy-learning/README.md

 # astropy-learning
-As the name implies, learning how to use astropy and associated packages
+As the name implies, this repo is for me to  learn how to use [astropy](https://github.com/astropy/astropy) and associated packages.
+If you get anything out of it, that's. bonus. :)